natefinch/npf/content/blog/errorflags.md

 ```

 So now we’re at 28 lines of code and two exported functions.
 Now what if you want the same for NotAuthorized or ?
 28 more lines and two more exported functions.
 Each just to add one boolean of information onto an error.
 And that’s the thing… this is purely used for flow control - all it needs to be is booleans.

-A Better Way
+## A Better Way - Flags

 At Mattel, we had been following Dave’s method for quite some time, and our errors.go file was growing large and unwieldy.
 I wanted to make a generic version that didn’t require so much boilerplate, but was still strongly typed, to avoid typos and differences of convention.

-# Error Flags

 After thinking it over for a while, I realized it only took a slight modification of the above code to allow for the functions to take the flag they were looking for, instead of baking it into the name of the function and method.
 It’s of similar size and complexity to IsNotFound above, and can support expansion of the flags to check, with almost no additional work.
 Here’s the code: